 At the Perception layer, you can use MongoDB Server and MongoDB RealmSDK to store data and provide an interface for the mobile devices of your users.

 Once the data leaves the device and heads into the Network layer, MongoDB Atlas can provide you with many ways to configure your servers to achieve proximity with your devices.
 You can even deploy MongoDB on the edge with MongoDB data locality and workload isolation features enabled on your edge cluster.
 You can use MongoDB 5.0 Time-Series native support to store your data in collections that are perfectly suited for IoT applications since they are optimized to gather measurements over time from various sources.
 You might also need to plan for bad network connectivity.
-MongoDB Realm can help you with this by providing you with offline-first syncing capabilities.
+Atlas App Services can help you with this by providing you with offline-first syncing capabilities.

 For your Application layer, MongoDB also provides you with connectors for platforms such as Spark for your machine learning and data analysis needs.
 You can also connect to your BI tools with the MongoDB Connector for BI, or use MongoDB Charts directly to create dashboards and have a visual representation of your data.

 IoT architecture will change across different IoT projects, but the need to handle large amounts of data will always be part of your project.